 When you’ve got a water leak in your roof, it’s usually pretty obvious.
 Once that moisture seeps into your ceiling, it can quickly create discoloration and bulging or even cause the ceiling to fail.
 However, siding leaks are a little different.

-They’re frequently not even noticed until the moisture that’s seeped into your home has caused extensive damage to your walls, floors, insulation, and even the structural integrity of your home.
-Too often, moisture can get inside your walls where it slowly degrades the building materials and leads to mold growth while remaining undetectable from the inside of your home.
+They’re frequently not even noticed until the moisture has seeped into your home and has caused extensive damage to your walls, floors, insulation, and even the structural integrity of your home.
+Too often, moisture can get inside your walls where it slowly degrades the building materials and leads to mold growth while remaining undetectable from inside your home.

-In this post from The Construction Group in Minnesota, we’re breaking down some of the signs you can watch out for to identify water-damaged siding as well as solutions to help.
-To get a quote on siding repair services for your home, give us a call today.
+In this post from The Construction Group in Minnesota, we’re breaking down some signs you can watch out for to identify water-damaged siding and solutions to help.

 One of the most common misconceptions homeowners can make is that waterproof vinyl siding makes a home invulnerable to water damage.
 Although vinyl siding is incredibly durable, it can become damaged, leading to water getting trapped behind it and causing problems inside the walls.